clutterstack/clutterfly/README.md

 to start a tiny machine.

+## Todo: add tests

+Who knows if half these schemas are nonsense?

+## Todo: update schemas
+Decide how: is it more work or less reliable to regenerate them by improving and rerunning `openapi-json-to-ecto` vs. diffing `spec.json`

 ## Todo: Retries and Req options
 [FlyMachines accepts Req options as an arg, and Req handles retries](https://github.com/ckreiling/fly_machines?tab=readme-ov-file#request-retries)

+## Todo: render example or model bodies
+Follow all the embeds in a schema and display the structure.

 ## Dev scribbles

 ### Todo?
-* Commands specifically for running from IEx (With wrapped errors and confirmation)
+* Commands specifically for running from IEx (With wrapped errors and confirmation, pretty output)
+* Validate path and query parameters.
+FlyMachines handles this OK(`wait` and `apps_list` both have query parameters)

 ### Snippets
 For parsing the response somewhere else